uma-dev/Car-game/README.md

 As easy as it is, if you have not executed any python script before, take a look to the following tutorial:

 - [Execute Python scripts](https://pythonbasics.org/execute-python-scripts/)
-- After going to the `root` folder of the proyect type
+- After going to the `root` folder of the project type

 ```
 python3 Race.py